crdoconnor/strictyaml/FAQ.rst

 .. code-block:: yaml

    first name: Christopher
-   surname: null
+   surname: Null

 .. code-block:: python

-    # Chris deserves a unit test but he ain't ever gonna get a unit test
+    # Is it okay if we just call you Christopher None instead?
     >>> load(name) == {"first name": "Christopher", "surname": None}

-In the above cases, implicit typing violates the `principle of least astonishment <https://en.wikipedia.org/wiki/Principle_of_least_astonishment>`_.
+In the above cases, implicit typing represents a major violation of `the principle of least astonishment <https://en.wikipedia.org/wiki/Principle_of_least_astonishment>`_.

 What is wrong with explicit syntax typing in a readable configuration languages?